nyinyimyozinhtet/greenfield-d-stroage/README.md

 npm start
 ```

+#### Conclusion
-# It should finnally boot up frontend web that can upload file and wait for transaction that uploaded on bnb greenfield decentralize storage
+ It should finnally boot up frontend web that can upload file and wait for transaction that uploaded on bnb greenfield decentralize storage